Employment income: benefits in kind taxable as earnings: meaning of 'money's worth'

-Some benefits in kind count as earnings within Section 62 ITEPA 2003 (see EIM00520).
-Others may be treated as earnings under the benefits code (see EIM00513).
+Some benefits in kind count as earnings within section 62 ITEPA 2003.
+Others may be treated as earnings under the benefits code.
 In most cases, the benefits code only applies to benefits that are not otherwise chargeable to tax.
-So if a benefit is fully taxable as earnings under Section 62 (because it represents money’s worth - see below) the benefits code will not apply.
+So, if a benefit is fully taxable as earnings under section 62 (because it represents money’s worth - see below), the benefits code will not apply.

 Exceptions from the general rule

-There are four provisions in the benefits code that take priority over Section 62.
-Theyare:
+There are 4 provisions in the benefits code that take priority over section 62.
+They are:

 - something that is of direct monetary value to the employee, or

-This definition preserves the two aspects of money’s worth that were previously derived from case law.
+This definition preserves the 2 aspects of money’s worth that were previously derived from case law.
 The law has not been changed.
 As before, a benefit is taxable as earnings if: